 Women with lower BMD but not yet osteoporosis may wish to pursue additional testing with a specialist to verify bone mineral density scores.
 Also, medications might be prescribed to prevent further bone loss and reduce the risk of fracture.

-For advanced stages of osteoporosis, their doctor may prescribe osteoporosis medication, and repeat bone density tests will be pursued to monitor treatment effectiveness.
+For advanced stages of osteoporosis, their doctor may prescribe osteoporosis medications, and repeat bone density tests will be pursued to monitor treatment effectiveness.

-All in all, correct interpretation of the two bone density test scores, T-scores and Z-scores, is vitally important for women monitoring bone loss throughout and past the menopausal transition.
-With the T-score, a result of -1 and above puts you in the safe zone, and Z-scores can help you compare where you should be according to your demographics.
-Also, women with unsettling bone density scores should rest assured that osteoporosis treatment is possible, and better yet, the early stages of osteopenia can be reversed before they worsen into osteoporosis.
+Thanks to medical advancements, preparing for a bone density scan test is easy, painless, and takes virtually no effort.
+Correct interpretation of the two bone density test scores, T-scores and Z-scores, is vitally important for women monitoring bone loss throughout and past the menopausal transition.
+Those with unsettling bone density scores should rest assured that osteoporosis treatment is possible and available, and better yet, the early stages of osteopenia can be reversed before they worsen into osteoporosis.